Global Challenges Facing Humanity

 7. How can ethical market economies be encouraged to help reduce the gap between rich and poor?

 The world needs a long-term strategic plan for a global partnership between rich and poor.
-Forbes counts 1,210 billionaires, with 108 of the 214 added over the past year from the BRIC nations.
 Such a plan should use the strength of free markets and rules based on global ethics.
 Conventional approaches to poverty reduction (technical assistance and credit) that work in low- and middle-income stable countries do not work in fragile countries, which need stability first.

 Ethical market economies require improved fair trade, increased economic freedom, a "level playing field" guaranteed by an honest judicial system with adherence to the rule of law and by governments that provide political stability, a chance to participate in local development decisions, reduced corruption, insured property rights, business incentives to comply with social and environmental goals, a healthy investment climate, and access to land, capital, and information.
 Direction from central government with relatively free markets is competing with the decentralized, individualized private enterprise for lifting people out of poverty.